 If you are homeschooling in the state of North Dakota, you will need to follow these steps:

 - Maintain an annual record of courses that include the required subjects taught in North Dakota public schools and the child’s academic progress assessments, including any standardized achievement test results.

 - File an annual statement of intent to homeschool with the local or county superintendent.
 The statement must be filed at least 14 days before the beginning of home education or within 14 days of the establishment of residency within the district.
 The statement must include:

 - The names and addresses of both the child and the parent who will supervise the home education,

 - The date of birth and grade level of the child,

-- The qualifications of the parents who will supervise the instruction.
+- The qualifications of the parent who will supervise the instruction.
 (Parent must have GED or equivalent, or a level of higher education.
 If parent does not have a high school diploma or GED, then they must be monitored by a certified teacher during the first two years of home school instruction.)

 - A copy of your child’s immunization record.

-- Proof of your child’s identity (” proof of identity” means a certified copy of a birth certificate, a certified transcript, or similar student records from the previous school, or any other documentary evidence the school, licensed day care facility or school superintendent considers appropriate proof of identity.
+- Proof of your child’s identity (” proof of identity” means a certified copy of a birth certificate, a certified transcript, or similar student records from the previous school, or any other documentary evidence the school, licensed day care facility or school superintendent considers appropriate proof of identity.)

 - Take Standardized tests in grades 4, 6, 8, and 10.
 A certified teacher must administer the test, and it must be given in the child’s learning environment or the public school at the option of the parent.
 The parent must provide the results to the local public school superintendent or county superintendent of schools.
 There are some ways to opt out of standardized testing.
 For those details, please see the HSLDA document found below.